droglenc/NCMTH107/modules/Prep/GetOrganized_MSTeams.md

 ![MSTeams Join](zimgs/MSTeams_JoinCode.JPG)

 {:start="4"}
 1. Press the "Join team" button in that tile (it will appear when the code is entered).
-You should then be part of the Team and it should look similar to the screen below (the name may be slightly different; e.g., different date).
+You should then be part of the team and it should look similar to the screen below (the name may be slightly different; e.g., different date).

 ![MSTeams Landing](zimgs/MSTeams_LandingPage.JPG)